IsNotSally/IsNotSally/README.md

 "Sally" came from my favorite song, which goes something like:

 "🎵 so Sally can wait, she knows it's too late as we're walking on by.
-Her soul slides away, but don't back in anger, I heard you say.🎵"
+Her soul slides away, but don't look back in anger, I heard you say.🎵"